A selection of my publications is below. A complete list can be found at my Google Scholar profile.

 Bicycle infrastructure and the incidence rate of crashes with cars: A case-control study with Strava data in Atlanta

-Michael Garber, Kari Watkins, Dana Flanders, Michael Kramer, Felipe Lobelo, Steve Mooney, David Ederer, Lauren McCullough
+Michael Garber, Kari Watkins, Dana Flanders, Michael Kramer, Felipe Lobelo, Steve Mooney, David Ederer, Lauren McCullough.
+Journal of Transport & Health.
+2023. (full text)

 Have paved trails and protected bike lanes led to more bicycling in Atlanta?
 A generalized synthetic-control analysis

-Methods and principles for using aggregated mobile-device-generated data in epidemiologic studies
+Methods and principles for using mobile-device-generated data in epidemiologic studies

 On selection bias in comparison measures of smartphone-generated population mobility: an illustration of no-bias conditions with a commercial data source